yunruse/Noether/README.md

-# Noether
+# Noether (in development: Alpha 2)

-**Noether is currently in development, so its API is subject to change, and some features may be incomplete or undocumented.**
+**Noether is currently in alpha.
+The developer makes no promise that the API will remain consistent, or even documented.**

-Noether is a library designed to compliment `numpy`, `matplotlib` and `scipy` by providing a rich category of real-world values from CODATA, SI and more.
-It provides, for your convenience:
+Noether is a library designed to provide physical constants and measurements.
+It is intended to compliment `numpy`, `matplotlib` and `scipy`.
+Its features include:

 - An extensive catalogue of scientific units and statistical distributions
 - Automatic propagation of dimension and uncertainty for unit-rich work